Code-Institute-Submissions/physics-code/README.md

 The [Code Institute](https://codeinstitute.net/) lessons, especially on Google Maps, EmailJS and various JavaScript tips and tricks.

-My wife Inga Veličko, daughter Paige Davis and friend Adela Tavačova for providing expertise on colours to be used for the site and for continually testing the site throughout the development stages.
+My wife Inga Veličko, daughter Paige Davis and friend Adela Tavačová for providing expertise on colours to be used for the site and for continually testing the site throughout the development stages.

 Rudolf Grigeľ for providing a one-on-one consultation to finalise input validation.